nf-core/createtaxdb/docs/output.md

 ### metacache

 [MetaCache](https://github.com/muellan/metacache) is a classification system for mapping genomic sequences (short reads, long reads, contigs, ...) from metagenomic samples to their most likely taxon of origin.
+It uses locality sensitive hashing to quickly identify candidate regions within one or multiple reference genomes.

 <details markdown="1">
 <summary>Output files</summary>